 It does not take much for even innocent social media activity to result in an employment discrimination claim.
 A common way this occurs is the information posted relates to something that the employer dislikes or discriminates against.
 This information might surface through topics or organizations you like/+1/follow/etc., statements you have made on your account, your pictures and so on.
 For example, if you have family members who suffer from a particular disability then it would be unsurprising to see you join or share information from a group that supports people with that particular disability.

 Your boss could see that and fear you will need a lot of time off from work to assist your family member and decide not to give you a promotion because that promotion involves a high-demand position.
 In another example, you may be Mormon and you naturally have reposted information from your temple’s own social media account.
 You apply for a job and during a background check the employer discovers this connection.
 The hiring manager chooses not to hire you because she hates Mormons.
 It’s not like you need to have bizarre or dangerous affiliations to trigger an employment discrimination claim.

-Attorneys for employment discrimination in Dallas and Fort Worth, Texas
+Attorneys for employment discrimination in Texas

 Given how easily social media creates liability you may wonder why employers want to access employee social media accounts.
 There are some good reasons.
 The employee may have posted information that suggests an employee could cause harm others in a particular job.
 For example, somebody who posts on Twitter that they got popped for their third DUI and think it’s funny probably isn’t a good candidate for a job that requires driving company vehicles.
 It would not be unlawful discrimination to decline to hire that applicant for that reason.